kontenbase/kontenbase-docs/docs/auth/logout.md

 :::info

-- (Javascript only) Using this method in browser will also remove the saved token in `localStorage`.
+Using this method in browser will also remove the saved token in `localStorage`.

 :::